PaulHBartley/azure-health-data-services-workshop/Challenge-07 - FHIR service consent capabilities/ReadMe.md

 ## Background

 The wide adoption of [FHIR R4](https://hl7.org/FHIR/) has given patients a new measure of control over their health data.
-With a patient's data stored in FHIR, mechanisms are available to block certain providers and/or organizations from accessing the data if the patient elects to withhold records.
+With patient data stored in FHIR, mechanisms are available to block certain providers from accessing data if a patient elects to withhold records.
 One way these data restrictions are managed in FHIR is through the [Consent Resource](https://build.fhir.org/consent.html).
 In this challenge, we will be exploring capabilities in the Azure health data platform that make it possible for patients to opt out of sharing their FHIR records with certain parties.

 ## Learning Objectives for Challenge-07
 By the end of this challenge you will be able to